lsancer1/data-viz-challenge-2024/Lucas_Notes.md

 ### TDL Next Time

-- [Dash 20min tutorial](https://dash.plotly.com/tutorial) and or  Graphana basic tuto such as [fundamentals docs](https://grafana.com/docs/grafana/latest/fundamentals/) or [Getting started with Grafana dashboard design](https://grafana.com/go/webinar/getting-started-with-grafana-dashboard-design/?pg=videos&plcmt=ondemand) from the webinar section [here](https://grafana.com/videos/)
+- [Dash 20min tutorial](https://dash.plotly.com/tutorial) and or  Graphana basic tuto such as [fundamentals docs](https://grafana.com/docs/grafana/latest/fundamentals/) or [Getting started with Grafana dashboard design](https://grafana.com/go/webinar/getting-started-with-grafana-dashboard-design/?pg=videos&plcmt=ondemand) from the webinar section [here](https://grafana.com/videos/) -> WE START WITH DASH
 - Start to retrieve basic info from METEO FRANCE
-- Import jsons data and plot all points in a Cosrica map - check what the coordinates correspond to
+- Import jsons data and plot all points in a Cosrica map - check what the coordinates correspond to :heavy_check_mark:
-- Whenever we will have different "maps" layout we will need to deal with coordinates system that can vary
+- Whenever we will have different "maps" layout we will need to deal with coordinates system that can vary SEE IN FUTURE
-- Should start to have "clear" idea of who do what
+- Should start to have "clear" idea of who do what :heavy_check_mark:

 ## 18th September